What are the Steps in the Bankruptcy Process?

-At this point in the bankruptcy process, your trustee will collect these assets from you and then sell the property and distribute the funds amongst your creditors.
+At this point in the bankruptcy process, your trustee will collect these assets from you and then sell the property and distribute the funds among your creditors.

 Your trustee might not bother with selling non-exempt assets if s/he thinks there will be no net gain realized; for example, if you have a car that is not protected by the bankruptcy exemptions that is worth $1,000, your trustee will likely allow you to keep the car if it would take $1,000 or more to prepare the vehicle for sale.

-Step 7: What are the Steps in the Bankruptcy Process?
-Required Payments are Made to the Trustee:
+Step 7 – Required Payments are Made to the Trustee: